garrettsutula/trellis-uml/readme.md

 # Trellis
-Trellis is a framework & cli tool for making UML diagrams (and other types!) with [PlantUML](https://plantuml.com/).
+Trellis is a framework & cli tool for making UML diagrams (and other types!) with [PlantUML](https://plantuml.com/), using this tool you create swagger-spec like models of Software Systems.
+These models are processed into outpur artifacts like diagrams, configuration files, and documentation.

 This project was made with main goals of:
 - establishing good separation of concerns between Modeling & generating Output Artifacts